-Powered by Metadata Games, AnteaterTag is a pilot project launched by UCI Libraries at the beginning of 2014 to gather valuable information, called "metadata", about archival pictures of people, places, and events at UCI from 1963-1982.
+Powered by Metadata Games, AnteaterTag was a pilot project launched by UCI Libraries at the beginning of 2014 to gather valuable information, called "metadata", about archival pictures of people, places, and events at UCI from 1963-1982.
 Metadata – the labels that tell researchers and search engines what’s in a photograph or item – help make these important pictures more accessible to students and scholars.

-Participants play by tagging (the act of describing images using a keyword or short phrase) photos and earn points based on the number and quality of tags assigned.
+Participants played by tagging (the act of describing images using a keyword or short phrase) photos and earn points based on the number and quality of tags assigned.
 15 winners were awarded by UCI Libraries from a competition hosted from January 6, 2014 to February 28, 2014 celebrating the University's upcoming 50th anniversary in 2015.
 This pilot has ended and the website is no longer accessible.
 The links to the left take you to the very last snapshot captured by the Internet Archive Wayback Machine on April 21, 2017.

 Scan and make available in eScholarship two publications from the Center for Innovative Diplomacy (CID):

 Both were edited by Larry Agran, former mayor of Irvine and guest lecturer for UCI School of Management.

 A one-year incubator project addressing issues of enriching user discovery and resultant scholarship of physical objects not adequately described by current practices, using a collection of Artists' Books as test sample.
 Major deliverables include high-quality digital surrogates, RDF-XML metadata enriched from MARC records and integrating linked open data technology, and a discovery tool featuring visualizations.

 This project has been made possible by a major grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions, or recommendations expressed in this project do not necessarily represent those of the NEH.